Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Background Motivation and Definition of Doubly Stochastic Yule Cascades

 The explosion problem can be formulated using the notion of \emph{explosion time} as follows. \begin{definition} The {\em explosion time} of a DSY cascade $\{\lambda_v^{-1}T_v\}_{v\in\mathbb{T}}$ is a $[0,\infty]$-valued random variable $\zeta$ defined by

 The event of {\em explosion} and {\em non-explosion} is defined by $[\zeta<\infty]$ and $[\zeta=\infty]$, respectively.
 The cascade is said to be {\em non-explosive} if $\mathbb{P}(\zeta=\infty)=1$, and {\em explosive} if $\mathbb{P}(\zeta=\infty)<1$. \end{definition} \begin{remark} Intuitively, the explosion time of a DSY cascade is the shortest path.
-Specifically, for each event $\omega$ there exists a path $s=s(\omega)\in\partial\mathbb{T}$ such that $\zeta(\omega)=\sum_{j=0}^\infty\frac{T_{s|j}(\omega)}{\lambda_{s|j}(\omega)}$.
+Specifically, for each sample point $\omega$ there exists a path $s=s(\omega)\in\partial\mathbb{T}$ such that $\zeta(\omega)=\sum_{j=0}^\infty\frac{T_{s|j}(\omega)}{\lambda_{s|j}(\omega)}$.
 To see this, starting at the root $\theta$, this path can be constructed recursively thanks to the ``inherited'' structure of the explosion time.
 Namely, we go to the left branch if the left subtree has a smaller explosion time than the right subtree.
 Otherwise, we go to the right branch.
-The notion of explosion is consistent with the intuitive idea illustrated in \autoref{cascade}: on the event of explosion, there exists a random path that never reaches some finite time $t$, and thus the tree has generated infinitely many vertices by that time. \end{remark} While it is well-known that the classical Yule cascade is non-explosive (see \cite{WF1968}, p.450), the present paper focuses on the explosion problem for doubly stochastic Yule cascades.
+The notion of explosion is consistent with the intuitive idea illustrated in \autoref{cascade}: on the event of explosion, there exists a random path that never reaches some finite time $t$, and thus the tree has generated infinitely many vertices by that time. \end{remark} \begin{remark} Note that $\lim_{t\to\zeta^-}|V(t)|=\infty$. \end{remark} While it is well-known that the standard Yule cascade is non-explosive \cite[p.\ 450]{WF1968}, the present paper focuses on the explosion problem for doubly stochastic Yule cascades.

 As already noted, DSY cascades arise naturally in the analysis of stochastic cascade models of nonlinear differential equations such as the Navier-Stokes equation, the KPP equation, as well as the complex Burgers equation \cite{RD_NM_ET_EW2019}, and the $\alpha$-Riccati equation \cite{RD_ET_EW_2019}.
 This framework may also be viewed as a doubly stochastic generalization of a class of random cascade models introduced in \cite{KA_1985}, and independently in \cite{DA_PS_1988}, in which the times between branchings at the $|v|$-th generation are (deterministically) scaled to be exponentially distributed with intensities $\lambda_v = \alpha^{-|v|}$, for a positive parameter $\alpha$.
 This deterministically changing rate of splitting according to generation is analyzed in the case $0<\alpha\le 1$ in \cite{KA_1985} and \cite{RD_NM_ET_EW2017}, and in the case $\alpha> 1$ in \cite{DA_PS_1988}.
 In the latter reference, the model is interpreted in terms of both data compression and percolation.
 Recently, such models have also been considered for important cellular biology questions related to ageing and cancer, where generational dependent cell division rates occur and decrease with generations; see e.g. \cites{KB_PP_2010, CL_RDP_BFS_2012} and other related references in the medical and biological literature.